iRAP-software/iRAP-SSO-demonstration/README.md

-# iRAP-SSO-demonstration
+# iRAP SSO Demonstration
-An example site of how to integrate with iRAP SSO service.
+This codebase is an example to demonstrate how to integrate with [iRAP SSO service](https://sso.irap.org).